abhiwand/atk/doc/source/ds_dflw.rst

 controlling a :term:`frame (lower case f)` containing "big data".
 The frame is visualized as a two-dimensional table structure of rows and columns.
-The |TA| can handle frames with large volumes of data, because it is designed to work with data spread over multiple machines.
+The |PACKAGE| can handle frames with large volumes of data, because it is designed to work with data spread over multiple machines.

 Create A Frame